SCVFlare/Smart-Autoscaling-Microservices/README.md

 - Check if all ok `kubectl get hpa`

 - You can load a particular microsevice(webui for example):
   - `kubectl run -i --tty load-generator --rm --image=busybox --restart=Never -- /bin/sh -c "while sleep 0.01; do wget -q -O- https://<node_ip>:30080/tools.descartes.teastore.webui/; done"`

+- OR use loadgenerator:
+  - `java -jar httploadgenerator.jar loadgenerator` - call the generator
+  - `$ java -jar httploadgenerator.jar director --ip <nodeIP> --load <arrivalrate.csv> -o <results.csv> --lua <script.lua>` - call the director, you could put both on the master machine

+- Use Limbo in eclipse to genrate loads

+- use pytohn script to take out all neccesseary metrics

+- treat results with colab script

 # Slave